Man Looking at Stocks With Coffee

 What is The Motley Fool?

-The Motley Fool was founded by brothers David and Tom Gardner in 1993.
-They started with a simple mission: make the world smarter, happier, and richer.
+The Motley Fool was founded in 1993 by brothers David and Tom Gardner with a simple mission: to make the world smarter, happier, and richer.

-Two of the company's most popular services are Stock Advisor and Rule Breakers.
+Two of its most popular offerings are Stock Advisor and Rule Breakers.

-The Motley Fool focuses on “buying and holding quality stocks for long periods of time.”
-The company will be the first to admit how volatile the stock market is, and how enduring downturns is key to building wealth.
+The Motley Fool focuses on buying and holding high-quality companies for long periods of time.
+They openly acknowledge how volatile the market can be, and how enduring the inevitable downturns is key to building lasting wealth.

-There are six components to investing The Motley Fool Way:
+Here are the six core principles to investing The Motley Fool Way:

 1. Buy 25 or more companies over time.